wp-plugins/kudobux-testimonial-widget/assets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Start amazing your web visitors with social proof of your product or service.
-Let Kudobux do the job for you == Description ==
+Let Kudobux do the job for you.
+== Description ==
 										--Beta--
 Kudobux Testimonial Widget plugin allows you to display social testimonials  or selected quotes on your WordPress blog.